-How to measure brand health
+How to measure brand health and conduct a brand health audit

 The role of a brand in developing a loyal and profitable customer base and providing a strong differentiation from competitors, has never been more important.
 The ease with which companies can now communicate globally, multiplies the number of effective competitors in many sectors.
 If brands fail to distinguish themselves in this explosion of competition, they will be seen as interchangeable, leaving price as the key discriminating factor.
 There may be a ‘brand’ name, but without a clear, relevant and differentiated brand positioning, this is simply a label to write on the box.